The ‘Rich’ Social Media

 2015 Top Posts

-We loved doing the Birding Big Year so much, we decided to do it again!
-Only this time, we explored new places, went looking for specific bird species, and started logging species counts into Cornell University’s citizen science project, eBird.org.
-Merging two blogs became priority to simplifying an expanding digital life — DirtNKids and GreensForGood are now one.
+We loved doing the Birding Big Year so much we decided to do it again!
+Only this time, new places get explored, looking for specific bird species, and participating in a citizen science project.
+DirtNKids (Soil, Kids, Nature) and GreensForGood (Vegan) were merged — two great things that just go together.

-- Mish Mash Monday – March 2.
+- Mish Mash Monday.
 DirtNKids’ first every product giveaway — a producer-provided Dirt!
 The Movie DVD.
-Super fun.

 - We Are All Animals.
 Pondering thoughts about how humans are really species-centric in their ‘compassion’ choices, we remember Reverend Martin Luther King, Jr. and his civil rights legacy.
 Slavery still exists today — it’s call food.